gvortel/Headhunters/README.md

 # jobCompany
-Application for automates some of the processes that take place in the context of running a a Job-Placement company
+Application that automates some of the processes that take place in the context of running a Job-Placement company.

-Database + GUI
+(includes also Database and GUI )
-(Admin + Users)
+Admin / User Mode